William O. Eareckson: Biography

 In early 1943, midway through the Aleutians campaign, Eareckson was transferred to General Buckner's staff as Deputy Chief of Staff for the Eleventh Air Force.
 He continued to lead combat missions in that capacity.
-Later he became a member of Admiral Chester Nimitz's staff.
+Later, he became a member of Admiral Chester Nimitz's staff.
 Nimitz, the Commander in Chief of the Pacific Area, had earlier presented Eareckson with a Navy Cross to complement the Distinguished Service Cross, Silver Star and other combat decorations he had earned in the Aleutians.

 He served as the Support Aircraft Commander, Fifth Amphibious Force, South Pacific where he took part in the planning for the Hollandia-Aitape landings and served as Support Aircraft Commander aboard the amphibious command ship at the Makin and Tarawa landings.
+Following his return to the United States, he was assigned as commander of the Alamogordo Army Air Field in New Mexico and during this time, when the first detonation of a nuclear weapon occurred in New Mexico, he was tasked in issuing a statement claiming that the massive explosion from the detonation was due to 'a remotely located ammunition magazine containing a considerable amount of high explosive and pyrotechnics.'

+During the Korean War, Eareckson served as an Air Liaison Officer with X Corps from September to December 1950, for which he received the Legion of Merit.
 Although widely respected for his bravery and leadership skills, Eareckson was viewed by some of his Army Air Forces superiors as caustic, outspoken, and difficult to control.
 These liabilities prevented him from being considered for promotion.
 When he retired as a colonel in 1954, he had held that rank for 13 years.

 He died in Sarasota, Florida on October 25, 1966, and was buried at Arlington National Cemetery.